SystemsApproach/tcpcc/variants.rst

 subflows, while :math:`\mathsf{CongestionWindow_{i}}` is the congestion window of subflow *i*.
 The second argument to MIN mimics the increase that standard TCP would obtain, thus ensuring that the subflow is no more aggressive than TCP (goal 2).
-The first argument uses the variable |alpha| to ensure that, in aggregate, the multipath flow obtains the same throughput as it would have done using its best available path (goal 1).
-The calculation of |alpha| is described in detail in RFC 6356.
+The first argument uses the variable :math:`\alpha` to ensure that, in aggregate, the multipath flow obtains the same throughput as it would have done using its best available path (goal 1).
+The calculation of :math:`\alpha` is described in detail in RFC 6356.
 Note that uncongested paths are able to grow their individual congestion windows more than congested paths as they do not suffer losses, and hence over time, more traffic moves onto the uncongested paths (goal